 The cut was sizable, there was no need to ream it out though the kit includes a reamer.
 We threaded a plug from the ARB tire repair kit into the eye of the plug tool and pushed it into the tire.

 A fraction of a second later we pulled the tool and plug remained.
 Easy!
-There was still a small amount of air leaking so we grabbed second plug, inserted it into the tire and were done!
+A small amount of air continued leaking.
+So we grabbed second plug, inserted it into the tire and it worked!

 The kit comes in a nice hard plastic case, include a pressure gauge, pliers, 30 plugs (hope I never need all those!) and valve stem replacement parts and tools.
 Happily, we didn’t need any of that, but no doubt it’s good to have.
 We added air and the buggy was on its way!

 The hunter proclaimed he was going to buy 5 of these kits when he got home!
 We made some new friends and helped some hunters in need.
 We hadn’t spotted any animals but it was already a good day!